apietrelli/myVCF/docs/setup.rst

 VCF fields and requirements
 ---------------------------

 myVCF can read VCF files deriving from **Annovar** or **VEP** annotation systems.
-These software are the most common tool used for VCF annotation after the SNP call step.
+These software are the most common tools used for VCF annotation after the SNP calling step.

 ..
 Note::
   If you are not sure if your VCF file respect the mandatory field and requirements, try to load it by following the :ref:`Load new data section <load_vcf>`

-Let's define which are the mandatory fields that a VCF must contains for myVCF tool
+Let's define which are the mandatory fields that a VCF must contains for myVCF

-- Since myVCF is a tool for browse and visualize mutations genotyped with NGS technology, the VCF file **must** contain at least 1 genotyped sample
+- Since myVCF is a tool to browse and visualize mutations genotyped with NGS technologies, the VCF file **must** contain at least 1 genotyped sample
 See example below:

 .. code-block:: shell

+  ...
   ##contig=<ID=17,length=81195210,assembly=b37>
   ##contig=<ID=18,length=78077248,assembly=b37>
   ##contig=<ID=19,length=59128983,assembly=b37>